Crust logoCrust

 Custom Themes

-import { setTheme, createTheme } from "@crustjs/prompts";
+import { setTheme, createTheme, input } from "@crustjs/prompts";

 import { magenta, cyan, italic } from "@crustjs/style";